Production Reporting Reminders

 • YC prevents an approved yield from dropping more than 10% in one year.

-• YC will only apply to a database if that is the highest possible yield.
+• YC will only apply to a database if the highest possible yield would drop more than 10%.

 • Trend Adjustment and Yield Exclusion will not apply to a database using YC.

-• Producers may opt out of a cup applying to individual APH databases by writing “Opt-Out” on that particular database on a timely signed production report.
-This must be done no later than Production Reporting Date.
+• Producers may opt out of a cup applying to individual APH databases by writing “Opt Out” on that database on a timely signed production report.
+This must be done no later than the PRD.

 • Premium calculations for YC will be the same as those currently used for YE.